printers-for-people/catboat/docs/Packaging.md

-# Packaging Klipper
+# Packaging Kalico

-Klipper is somewhat of a packaging anomaly among python programs, as it doesn't use setuptools to build and install.
+Kalico is somewhat of a packaging anomaly among python programs, as it doesn't use setuptools to build and install.
 Some notes regarding how best to package it are as follows:

 ## C modules

-Klipper uses a C module to handle some kinematics calculations more quickly.
+Kalico uses a C module to handle some kinematics calculations more quickly.
 This module needs to be compiled at packaging time to avoid introducing a runtime dependency on a compiler.
 To compile the C module, run `python2 klippy/chelper/__init__.py`.